bluz71/bluz71.github.io/_posts/2017-12-22-browser-navigation-in-react-components.md

   handlePopState = (event) => {
     event.preventDefault();
-    this.applyState();
+    this.applyParams();
   }

-  applyState() {
+  applyParams() {
     this.params = this.props.location.state || {};
     this.fetchBooks();
   }
 ```

-Note, it is important to unset the `onpopstate` event handler when this
+Note, it is important to unset the `onpopstate` when this component is being
-component is being unmounted otherwise the event handler will persist even
+unmounted otherwise the event handler will persist beyond the lifetime of the
-beyond the lifetime of the component.
+component.

 Updated example
 ===============